 - Hootsuite: A social media management tool that helps you harbor meaningful relationships with your customers.
 This tool offers solutions to scheduling, content curating, analytics monitoring, making your social content shine.

 - Mailchimp: An email marketing tool that provides more than just customer emails.
 Mailchimp offers solutions catered to the unique demands of e-commerce businesses, such as follow-up emails to reduct cart-abandonment, birthday discount offers, customer surveys, shoppable landing pages, etc.

 - Facebook Ads: A social media advertising tool that’s great with precise targeting your audience.
 Facebook Ads can help you optimize your reach with various tools like audience determination, location, budget, format, etc.

-- Upfluence Live Capture Tool: A tool to help capture your existing customers, and turn them into your influencers.
+- Upfluence’s Influencer Matching Tool: A tool to help identify your existing influential customers, and turn them into creators for your brand.
 The tool offered by Upfluence helps you identify, organize, analyze, and manage your own database of content creators who are already loyal fans of your brand and product.